Game connectivity and adaptive dynamics in many-action games: Introduction

 \subsection{Implications for adaptive dynamics in games}

-We now discuss some implications of our connectivity results for adaptive dynamics in games.
+We now consider games played over time, and discuss some implications of our connectivity results for adaptive dynamics in games.

 We recall standard definitions regarding dynamics in games.
-A player $i$'s \emph{observation set} at time $t$, denoted $o_i^t$, is the set of information elements that~$i$ can observe at time $t$.
-For each integer $k\geq 2$, let $O_k$ denote the set of all possible observation sets for a player w for ation set $[k]$.
+A player $i$'s \emph{observation set} at time $t$, denoted $o_i^t$, consists of all the information that~$i$ can observe at time $t$.
+For each integer $k\geq 2$, let $O_k$ denote the set of all possible observation sets for a player with action set $[k]$.
 A \emph{strategy} for a player with action set $[k]$ is a function $f\colon O_k \rightarrow \Delta([k])$, where $\Delta([k])$ is the probability simplex over $[k]$.
-A \emph{dynamic} on $\cG(n,k)$ consists of a specification for what information enters into each player's observation set at each time, and a strategy $f_i$ with action set $[k]$ for each player $i$.
+A \emph{dynamic} on $\cG(n,k)$ consists of a specification of what information enters into each player's observation set at each time, and a strategy $f_i$ with action set $[k]$ for each player $i$.
 The play of a game $g\in \cG(n,k)$ under a given dynamic begins at time $t=0$ at an initial action profile $a^0$ chosen arbitrarily.
 This informs each player's observation set $o_i^1$ according to the dynamic.
 At time $t=1$, each player updates their action (randomly) according to $f_i(o_i^1)$, and we denote the new (random) action profile by $a^1$.
 The play continues in this manner, with each player updating their action at $t=2$ according to $f_i(o_i^2)$ to produce an action profile $a^2$, and so on.

 Adopting the terminology of \citet*{hart2013simple}, a \emph{simple adaptive dynamic} is a dynamic in which player $i$'s observation set contains at most their own preference relation $\succsim_i$ and the last period's action profile $a^{t-1}$.\footnote{Expressed in terms that are standard in the literature, simple adaptive dynamics are those that are `uncoupled', `1-recall', and `stationary'.
 A dynamic is \emph{uncoupled} if a player's observation set consists at most of their own preference relation and of the past history of play, it is 1-\emph{recall} if the past history of play is restricted to only the last period, and it is \emph{stationary} if their strategy is time-independent.}